Alina Egelhofer: The 3D configurator makes our complex products tangible for our customers.

 What technical requirements did ACD have in terms of performance and visualization?

-Anni: The most important requirement was that the 3D models had to be optimized.
-Initially, we received CAD files, which were far too complex for real-time rendering.
-These often contain invisible internal components that aren’t necessary.
-So we heavily simplified the models — removing screws that wouldn’t be visible anyway, and reducing the polygon count.
-ACD typically uses metallic surfaces, which we were able to represent using our own material library.
-When needed, we collaborated with our external partner WM Motor to convert CAD or 2D drawings into optimized models.
+Anni: The most important requirement was that the 3D models be optimally prepared.
+CAD data often contains details that are not needed for real-time rendering, such as invisible internal objects or tiny components.
+Together with ACD, we selectively simplified the models — without losing the products’ characteristic properties or high-quality appearance.
+Metallic surfaces, which are common in ACD products, could be rendered realistically using our own materials.
+When needed, we also collaborated with our external partner WM Motor to turn CAD or 2D drawings into perfectly optimized models.

 What learnings or best practices did you take from this project?